‘RHOBH’ Star Teddi Mellencamp’s Husband Edwin Arroyave Reacts To Pregnancy On Instagram

 Teddi Mellencamp and Edwin Arroyave are expecting their third child together, the fourth for Arroyave, and according to Arroyave, their baby news is nothing short of a miracle.

-On September 11, Arroyave, the CEO and founder of Skyline Security Management, took to his Instagram account, where he shared a photo of himself, the Real Housewives of Beverly Hills star, and their two kids, six-year-old daughter Slate and five-year-old son Cruz, and told his fans and followers that “life is full of miracles.”
+On September 11, Arroyave, the CEO and founder of Skyline Security Management, took to his Instagram account, where he shared a photo of himself, the Real Housewives of Beverly Hills star, and their two kids, 6-year-old daughter Slate and 5-year-old son Cruz, and told his fans and followers that “life is full of miracles.”

-In the photo, Mellencamp and Arroyave stood behind their two kids in matching striped pajamas as a ballon banner reading the word “Baby” was seen behind them.
+In the photo, Mellencamp and Arroyave stood behind their two kids in matching striped pajamas as a balloon banner reading the word “Baby” was seen behind them.

 As he announced his baby news to his online audience, Arroyave encouraged his followers to check out the latest issue of Us Weekly magazine, which included all the details about his wife’s pregnancy, as well as their reaction to the surprising news.

-While chatting with the magazine on September 11, Mellencamp said that while she went through in-vitro fertilization to conceive her first two children, her third pregnancy was a complete surprise.
-That said, her children, especially her son Cruz, had been expressing interest in having a baby brother or sister for some time.
+While chatting with the magazine on September 11, Mellencamp said that she went through in-vitro fertilization to conceive her first two children, but her third pregnancy was a complete surprise.
+That said, her children, especially her son, had been expressing interest in having a baby brother or sister for some time.

 “When we told [Cruz], he was through the roof.
 So excited,” Mellencamp recalled.